-It is an offence, without a licence, to plant or cause to grow in the wild any plant listed on Schedule 9 of the Wildlife and Countryside Act or on Schedule 9 of the Wildlife (Northern Ireland) Order.
-These schedules include alien plants which may pose a threat to our native flora.
+It is an offence, without a licence, to plant or cause to grow in the wild any plant listed on Schedule 9 (ii) of the Wildlife and Countryside Act, or on Schedule 9 of the Wildlife (Northern Ireland) Order.
+These schedules list alien plants that may pose a threat to our native flora.
 In April 2010 the list of species on Schedule 9 of the Wildlife and Countryside Act was extended considerably (see list under Schedule 9 at the end of this document).